Australians vote to determine conservative government future

 Associated Press

-CANBERRA, Australia (AP) — Polling stations opened across eastern Australia on Saturday for voters to decide whether Prime Minister Scott Morrison’s conservative government will defy odds and rule for a fourth three-year term.
+CANBERRA, Australia (AP) — Vote counting started in Australia’s election on Saturday that will decide whether Prime Minister Scott Morrison’s conservative government can defy odds and rule for a fourth three-year term.

 Opposition leader Anthony Albanese’s center-left Labor Party is a favorite to win its first election since 2007.